Metanephrocerus: Description

 Metanephrocerus belgardeae is a large species, with a wing length of 9.2 mm, and a hyaline wing coloration, broken by a smokey tone to the pterostigma and basal area of the wing.
 The wing has a long third section of the costal vein and the median vein that is long and straight.
-The females abdomen is approximately 4.4 mm long, with short setae on the tergites, which grade to longer tergites on the first and second tergites.
+The female's abdomen is approximately 4.4 mm long, with short setae on the tergites, which grade to longer tergites on the first and second tergites.
 The short abdominal setae are distinct for the genus and exclude the species from other pipnculid genera.

 M. collini was known from 2 female specimens, which had hyaline wings with colored pterostigma.

 M. groehni is a nearly complete male fly with a total body length of 5.7 mm, and is only missing the tip of the left hind leg.
 The hind legs show a distinct chaetotaxy to the setae, with front sides having setae that are longer than the femur is wide.
 The eyes connect for three times the length of the frons.
 The wings are 6.0 mm, though the wings are folded slightly and difficult to fully assess.
 The halters are darkened at the base and on the knob.

 M. hoffeinsorum is a whole male, though large portions of it are enclosed in white mold and the specimen has a total length of 6.6 mm.
 The wings show a length of 6.7 mm and have a covering of microtrichia.
 As with M. groehni the halters have darkened knobs and bases and the pteropleuron has 6 hairs on it.
 Tergite three of the abdomen is 1.3 times as long as tergite two.